 Open Wed. - Sun., 10 a.m. - 5 p.m.

 Liberty Science Center

 222 Jersey City Blvd.

 Intrepid Sea, Air & Space Museum

-The Intrepid Sea, Air & Space Museum—the real aircraft carrier parked on the west side in Midtown—reopens March 25, with new and restored experiences for visitors.
+The Intrepid Sea, Air & Space Museum—the real aircraft carrier parked on the west side in Midtown—is open and offering new and restored experiences for visitors.
 The Intrepid’s pilot escalator has been restored and made available to the public for the first time in decades.
 Installed in the 1950s, it is no longer operational; however, visitors can walk up the escalator from the hangar deck to the flight deck and learn about its mechanics and role during service.
 Also new is the opportunity to peek into one of the ship's bomb elevators, and in mid-May, visitors will be able to experience a recreated photo lab, and learn about the crew whose job included documenting everything from enemy aircraft and operational accidents to daily life on board.

 Additional experiences have been made available to explore, including numerous spaces within the aircraft carrier Intrepid, the supersonic airliner Concorde and the space shuttle Enterprise.
 To get even more out of your visit, use the museum's Interactive Mobile Guide, which allows guests to scan QR codes on exhibits for more info.

-Entrance is by timed tickets—buy them here—and the museum is now open Thursday to Sunday, 10 a.m. - 5 p.m.
+Entrance is by timed tickets—buy them here—and the museum is now open seven days a week, 10 a.m. - 5 p.m.
 Capacity is limited and some areas remain closed, but most of the 350,000-square-foot complex is open.
 Masks are required for all visitors over two years of age.

 Tickets: $33/adults; $31/seniors, $24/ages 5-12